drink portland mobile

 10. Drink for the duration of each slow-motion clip.
 The marriage of slow-motion photography and sharks is the most important thing to happen to television since MacGyver.
 Whether it be slow-mo reenactments of attacks or the classic Great White hurling itself through the air, raise your glass in a continuous toast to the highlight reels of Shark Week.

-11. Drink every time you see a shark. (this drinking game goes to eleven)
+11. Drink every time you see a shark.
+(This drinking game goes to eleven.)

 Happy Shark Week!